Preston goalkeeper Rudd retires at 31

 Rudd made 196 appearances for the Championship club across three spells.

-Preston said he had undergone "several" operations on the knee over the past 18 months to try to enable him to return to regular football.
+Preston said he had "several" operations on the knee over the past 18 months to try to enable him to return to regular football.

 "I've known for a while now so I've had a bit of time to let it sink in, but I wouldn't say I've quite come to terms with it," Rudd told the club website.